famoser/elliptic/TESTING.md

 # Testing

 Testing Targets:
+- Third-party integration tests for all curves [done]
 - 100% branch coverage for the crypto code using unit tests [in progress]
-- Third-party integration tests for all curves [done]
+- Timing tests for all curves (e.g. see [here](https://github.com/bleichenbacher-daniel/Rooterberg/issues/2)).

 ## Integration tests